 Asymmetric- When a flower cannot be divided into two halves by any vertical plane, it is said to be asymmetric.
 Example- Maranta.

-On the basis of the relative position of floral parts on the thalamus, flowers are of three kinds:
+Based on the relative position of floral parts on the thalamus, flowers are of three kinds:

 Hypogynous- The flower is said to be hypogynous if sepals, petals, and stamens are inserted below the ovary.
 Example- mustard.

-Perigynous- In rose, the thalamus forms a cup shaped structure around the ovary and sepals, petals and stamens appear to be inserted.
+Perigynous- In rose, the thalamus forms a cup-shaped structure around the ovary and sepals, petals and stamens appear to be inserted.
 Such flowers are known as perigynous.

 Epigynous- When the thalamus completely encloses the ovary and fuses with the ovary wall and sepals, petals and stamens seem to rise above the ovary, the flower is said to be epigynous.
 Example- apple.